OpenMandriva Lx: OpenMandriva Lx 2013.0

+OpenMandriva Lx 2014.x

 OpenMandriva Lx 2014 "Phosphorus" was released on 1 May 2014.
 The release had a very positive review from one of the founders of the initial Mandrake Linux distribution, Gaël Duval.

 OpenMandriva Lx 2014.2, codenamed "The Scion", a bugfix release for 2014.1, was released on 29 June 2015.

+OpenMandriva 3.x

 During 2015, OpenMandriva released an alpha version of OpenMandriva Lx 2015.
 As the operating system was developed all 2015 year, in 2016, the version was released as OpenMandriva Lx 3.0 Beta.
 This new release came with significant changes to the core system — among other things, it was the first desktop Linux distribution that was built completely with the Clang compiler instead of GCC.

 A stable and final release of OpenMandriva Lx 3.0 was released in August 2016, followed by 3.01 in December 2016 and 3.02 in June 2017.
 This was followed by OpenMandriva Lx 3.03, which was released in November 2017.

 After releasing OpenMandriva Lx 3.03, OpenMandriva Lx developers started dropping support of i586 processor architecture in OpenMandriva Lx 4.0.

+OpenMandriva Lx 4.x

 The development of OpenMandriva Lx 4.0 continued on for two years after Lx 3.03 was released.
+The first alpha version of OpenMandriva Lx 4.0 was released on September 6, 2018.
+The OpenMandriva Lx 4.0 Major Release Alpha 1 was released on December 25, 2018, the Beta was released on February 9, 2019 and the Release Candidate was released on May 12, 2019.

 The OpenMandriva Lx 4.0 stable release arrived in June 2019.
-Among many other changes, this release is notable for switching to the DNF package manager for software management, including Mageia's dnfdragora to replace rpmdrake.
+Among many other changes, this release is notable for switching to the DNF package manager for software management, including dnfdragora to replace rpmdrake.